Ekaiman/swift-or-speare/README.md

 - User can share their score with friends
 - A difficult based quiz, have option to choose easy medium or hard
 - A hint button

-# Deployment
-Skip installation by using this deployment link to view the application: [Swift-or-Speare](https://narrow-achieve.surge.sh/)

-- No installlation is needed  with the provided deploy link.

-- The application was deployed using [Surge](https://surge.sh/).